Goschjann/seminar_manil_lmu/README.md

 ## Clocks

 Dataset consisting of a set of circles (_clocks_) with clock hands varying clockwise.
 A perfect model is able to learn the 2-dimensional manifold and embed the clocks according to the clockwise ordering.

-Images look as follows:
+Resulting images look as follows:

 ![circles](circles.gif)